pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 ### 1.1.3 Create Network Security Groups (NSG) and Virtual Network (Vnet) for the Hub.
 In this step, we will begin by establishing a Network Security Group (NSG) that will subsequently be associated with their respective subnet.
 It is crucial to note that there are specific prerequisites concerning security rules for certain subnets that must be met  before a service can be deployed, Azure Bastion is one of them.

 For Azure Bastion, we are establishing security rules to permit both the control and data plane access to the AzureBastion.
-For a more detailed understanding of these rules, please refer to the following resource: [More Information](https://learn.microsoft.com/en-us/azure/bastion/bastion-nsg).
+For a more detailed understanding of these rules, please refer to [this documentation](https://learn.microsoft.com/en-us/azure/bastion/bastion-nsg).

 1) Lets Create the NSG for AzureBastionSubnet.
 ````bash